brimaz/sorcerers-ledger/README.md

 ### Usage

-1.  **Generate Card Data:**
+1.  **Generate and Manage Card Data:**

-    Run the `parse_cards.py` script to fetch card data from the TCGplayer API for Sorcery: Contested Realm sets.
-This script will populate the `card_data.json` file located in the `card-data/` directory.
+    The `batch_update.py` script is responsible for fetching the latest card data from the TCGplayer API, generating a new `card_data.json` file in the `card-data/` directory, archiving the previous day's `card_data.json` with a timestamp, and deleting any archived files older than 8 days.

+    To run the update manually:

     ```bash
-    python scripts/parse_cards.py
+    python scripts/batch_update.py
     ```

+    For automated daily updates, set up a scheduled task (e.g., using Windows Task Scheduler or cron jobs on Linux) to run `scripts/batch_update.py` daily at 12 AM Eastern Time.
+Refer to the project documentation for detailed scheduling instructions.

 2.  **View the Page:**